3sanket3/3sanket3/content/posts/2019-05-31---api-key-authentication-for-accessing-serverless-api-at-aws-api-gateway.md

         rateLimit: 1000
 ```

-All the configuration we did here can be seen at [API Gateway service of AWS Console](https://console.aws.amazon.com/apigateway/home?region=us-east-1)
+All the configuration we did here, can be seen at [API Gateway service of AWS Console](https://console.aws.amazon.com/apigateway/home?region=us-east-1)

 I hope you find the same helpful.